thomasmikava/popurelate/README.md

   exec();
 ```

-Now we have achieved the original desire of fetching 5 books which have premium member user as an author.
+Now we have achieved the original desire of fetching 5 in-stock books which have premium member user as an author.
-This is because popurelate constructs an aggregation pipeline for mongo and queries documents in one query, instead of performing additional queries after fetching like mongoose does.
+This is because popurelate constructs an aggregation pipeline for mongo and queries documents in one request, instead of performing additional queries after fetching like mongoose does.
 Our constructed aggregation uses $lookup aggregation behind the curtain.
 It avoids you to write huge messy lookup queries.

 ## Deep aggregation